Aquaman: Power Wave: History

 On August 29, 2019, Six Flags Over Texas announced Aquaman: Power Wave for the 2020 season of the park.
 The roller coaster replaced the former Aquaman Splashdown attraction near the park entrance.
 Aquaman: Power Wave is considered one of the top 10 new roller coasters anticipated for the 2020 season according to USA Today.
-Construction of the new roller coaster started and finished in February of 2020.
+Construction of the new roller coaster started and finished in February 2020.

 Due to the growing concerns of the COVID-19 pandemic, Six Flags announced a suspension of operations across the company on March 13, 2020.
 This included all operations at Six Flags Over Texas, including the prep work for the new coaster.
 The park resumed operations on June 19, 2020, with Aquaman: Power Wave still fenced in for construction.
-Earlier in April of 2020, Six Flags announced measures for the company to survive the coronavirus pandemic, including deferring capital projects across the company that was slated for the 2020 season.
+Earlier in April 2020, Six Flags announced measures for the company to survive the coronavirus pandemic, including deferring capital projects across the company that was slated for the 2020 season.
 In December 2020, Six Flags Over Texas responded to a user on Twitter questioning the status of Aquaman: Power Wave.
 The park stated that the coaster would now open in 2022.

 On the 60th anniversary of the park (August 5, 2021), Six Flags Over Texas announced that Aquaman: Power Wave was going to be modified with a turntable station to accommodate two 20-passenger boats.
 Originally, when the roller coaster was announced, the ride was to feature just one boat and no turntable station.

 The park announced on all of its social media accounts a third delay to the roller coaster, setting the new ride to open for the 2023 season.
 Citing the effects of supply chain issues and labor shortages, help caused for the delay.

 Six Flags Over Texas announced on February 15, 2023, that the roller coaster would open the following month on March 11.
 The park soft opened Aquaman: Power Wave two weeks before the set opening day of the roller coaster for season pass holders.

+Not long after opening, the ride received new two-way lockers, in which a door swings open on one side to insert belongings, and then swings open on the other side as guests exit the ride to retrieve them.